 Are you interested in finding out more?

-Imagineer offers accredited support broker training, mentoring and other training/resources relating to self-directed support & strengths-based approaches regularly throughout the year.
+Imagineer offers accredited support broker training, mentoring and other training/resources relating to self-directed support and strengths-based approaches regularly throughout the year.

-Visit our website for further information which can be found under the drop-down menu heading ‘What we do’’ for further details; and subscribe to our mailing list to be kept up to date with future training dates.
+Visit our explore our website for further information which can be found under the drop-down menu heading ‘What we do’’ for further details, and subscribe to our mailing list to be kept up to date with future training dates.

 To find out more about the work of Love2care- Devon, visit their website: https://love2care.uk/about-us/

 Liz Leach Murphy is the Founder of Imagineer Development UK CIC, Chair of the National Brokerage Network and a Freelance Consultant working on personalisation within the Health and Social Care sector/community space.